Licoricethecat/creocube8/README.md

 # [Modpack Download Link](https://github.com/Licoricethecat/creocube8/releases)
 **Download the modpack file corresponding to the launcher you use!**
 <br>
--# I highly reccommend Prism but that's my personal take
+*I highly reccommend Prism but that's my personal take*